DoctorRyner/horoscopeScanner/README.md

 Why `slice (1)` means remove the first element and `slice (0, -1)` the last?
 It's hard to google and find in documentation while we have `drop (1)` and `dropLast (1)` in RamdaJS

-Consider these as a real world examples based on this util's task:
+Consider these as real world examples based on this util's task:
 ```javascript
 // WITHOUT RAMDA ===================================================================================================
 const chunksOf = array => size => {